MartinBradbury/trihub/TESTING.md

 ### Custom Automated Testing

-In addition to the manuel testing, I created some automated tests to test my code. these tests check the modals, views and serializers used on the backend.
+In addition to the manuel testing, I created some automated tests to test my custom code.
+These tests check the modals, views and serializers used on the backend.
+The tests were carried out on the goals component, performance component, posts component and training plan component.
+23 automated tests were carried out, all which were set to fail initially and then corrected to pass.
+All 23 tests carried out passed.

 #### Preparation and setup